SherG/tester1/site/content/post/speed-or-strength-which-is-more-important-in-personal-training.md

 ![plyometrics](/img/plyometrics.png "plyomtetrics") _Is this was your workout feels like?_ <hr>

 Trainers, and indeed many athletes, are educated to believe that you need to move fast if you are going to be fast.
+This is sometimes referred to as "explosive power."

 They learn that power, or the ability to produce mechanical work over a span of time, is developed by recruiting your nervous system in a certain way and that this requires ballistic movement.